ET Inflation Rate YoY for December 2025: A Notable Decline to 9.7%

 Market lens

-Immediate reaction: ETB/USD spot rates appreciated 0.40%, while 2-year government bond yields fell by 15 basis points, indicating improved investor confidence and lower inflation risk premia.
+Immediate reaction: ETB/USD strengthened 0.3% within the first hour, while 2-year government bond yields fell 15 basis points, reflecting reduced inflation risk.

 Structural & Long-Run Trends